View Sumitomo Corporation's Sustainability : Disclosure based on IBC Stakeholder Capitalism Metrics

 |

-1.In accordance with the Sumitomo Corporation Group’s Human Rights Policy, Sumitomo Corporation began human rights due diligencein 2020.
+1. In accordance with the Sumitomo Corporation Group’s Human Rights Policy, Sumitomo Corporation began human rights due diligence in 2020.
 The Sumitomo Corporation Group’s business activities extend to various industries and regions.
-We started by conducting a desk top survey to confirm the Group’s businesses and their value chains, and developed a hypothesis on businesses that may be exposed to high risks and human rights issues that are closely related to the value chains in those businesses.
+We started by conducting a desktop survey to confirm the Group’s businesses and their value chains, and developed a hypothesis on businesses that may be exposed to high risks and human rights issues that are closely related to the value chains in those businesses.
 We then exchanged opinions with stakeholders including outside experts and also hired outside experts and conducted internal interviews on 12 business teams to verify the hypothesis.
 Through these consultations, we classified the human rights issues according to the likelihood of these issues emerging in the Group’s business and also the degree of severity in case they emerge.
 As a result, we identified 8* salient human rights issues within the Sumitomo Corporation Group.
-2. Out of the new cases reported or pointed out by stakeholders including civil society organizations, local communities and regulatory authorities in FY2023, 14 cases* were related to the 8 salient human rights issues.
-We investigate the issues reported by the stakeholders, and if corrective action is necessary, appropriate measures are considered and implemented.
+2. We investigate the issues reported by the stakeholders, and if corrective action is necessary, we consider and implement appropriate measures.
 3. Please refer to our comments in the section "Risk for incidents of child, forced or compulsory labor". |

 |||||||||||||||||||||||||